SequentMicrosystems/ioplus-rpi/python/README.md

 # libioplus

-This is the python library to control the [io-plus](https://sequentmicrosystems.com/index.php?route=product/product&path=33&product_id=42) Raspberry Pi Stackable Card for Home Automation.
+This is the python library to control the [Home Automation Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/product/raspberry-pi-stackable-card-for-home-automation/).

 ## Install